supportvectors/newsletter-lab/README.md

   silent failure the whole lab is about.
 Nothing will complain. `save_digest` saves whatever it is given.

-Also check the `why` field on each item in the `save_digest` call.
+Also check the `why` field on each item in the `save_digest` call (Desktop: expand the call; CLI: `python3 -m json.tool $R/items.json`).
 Is it the model's judgment, or a paraphrase of a summary it has not read?
 Did it copy the title exactly, or "tidy" it?

 **Draft.** The draft is Markdown: an opening paragraph, then `## 1. <title>` sections, each ending with the item's URL on its own line.
-Open the `save_draft` call and read the text.
+Open the `save_draft` call (CLI: `cat $R/draft.md`) and read the text.
 Look for direct quotations in quotation marks — where would the model have got a quote?
-It has a title and a 200-character summary.
+It has a title and a
+200-character summary.
 Look for "see also" links or a URL that is not one of the five.
 Look for an item that merged with another, or a sixth that appeared.
 Look for a chat reply wearing a newsletter's clothes ("Here is the newsletter you asked for! …").
 Count the sections.